eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 kubectl port-forward service/hono-grafana 3000 -n hono
 ~~~

-Then the dashboard can be opened by pointing a browser to http://localhost:3000 using credentials `admin:admin`.
+Then the dashboard can be opened by pointing your browser to `http://localhost:3000` using credentials `admin:admin`.

 ## Undeploying Hono